bbc/accessibility-news-and-you/accessibility-and-supported-assistive-technology.md

 Test on an actual device if possible.
 Is the feature useable, does it make sense?

-See the [Assistive Technology Setup Guide](assistive-technology-set-up-guide) for usage instructions.
+See [Accessibility and Testing with Assistive Technology](accessibility-and-testing-with-assistive-technology) for usage instructions and testing steps.

 ## Priority 1 (P1)